To Laura, Carly, and Silvia–thank you.

 The people not in charge of dinner had the opportunity to take a bath and have an in-house massage.

-- Yogamatters Restore candle, bath salths, and sleep mist
+- Candle, bath salths, and sleep mist by Yogamatters Restore

 - Raw Care shampoo, conditioner, body soap, and body cream.
 There was also a take-home gift with the same products (including a stick of Palo Santo) to remind everyone of their time at the retreat.

 I – All electronic devices (phones, tablets, laptops, etc.) to be switched off and handed over upon arrival